Review: Lunar Vacation Brings New Boldness in "Artificial Flavors"

 The passivity of their previous EP “Swell” gives way to new boldness in Artificial Flavors- from the brighter colored album cover, with defined lines and surrealistic subject matter, to the music itself, which contains jabbing commentary in the lyrics as well as a new, more electronic sound and sampling.

-The EP begins with a sampled-in, purposefully cheesy ad that seems to be from an earlier time- when processed words and images were at the height of popularity.
-“Junior spaceman with an out of this world flavor and energy- what a treat!
-And now- blastoff!” echoes into space as the waning hope and enthusiasm of the first song “Daytime” begins.
-As the EP progresses this enthusiasm dies and the more dissatisfied the subject becomes with the world around her, ending with “It’s too late, Colin” , a song in which the lyricist finally notes it all a “disappointing” and “colossal waste of time.”
+The EP begins with a sampled-in, purposefully cheesy ad, “Junior spaceman with an out of this world flavor and energy- what a treat!
+And now- blastoff!” that echoes into space with the waning hope and enthusiasm as the first song “Daytime” begins.
+As the EP progresses, this enthusiasm dies and the more dissatisfied the subject becomes with the world around her, ending with “It’s too late, Colin” , a song in which the lyricist finally notes it all a “disappointing” and “colossal waste of time.”

 From beginning to end the EP's narrative-like structure takes you through the Jekyll and Hyde of the day versus nightlife of a high schooler in a way that’s reminiscent of F. Scott Fitzgerald’s “The Great Gatsby", though instead of sky rises in New York City, you find yourself in the basements of suburbia.
-In a story that is timeless in nature, Lunar Vacation captures the feeling of being within and without of the ‘in -crowd’ simultaneously while trying to earn the love of someone inside it, all the while including references to local Atlanta scenes, house parties and social media, making it timely as well.
+In a story that is timeless in nature, Lunar Vacation captures the feeling of being within and without of the ‘in-crowd’ simultaneously, all while trying to earn the love of someone inside it, including references to local Atlanta scenes, house parties and social media along the way.

-All around, in Artificial Flavors, Lunar Vacation has achieved the ultimate feat that comes with new music: changing enough to add interest without compromising originality.
-They have maintained their dazy, surf-punk vibe that makes them so unique while new elements merely enhance what was already there.
+Artificial Flavors seems to have achieved the ultimate feat that comes with new music: changing enough to add interest without compromising originality.
+The band has maintained their dazy, surf-punk vibe that makes them so unique while new elements merely enhance what was already there.